EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         The credentials shown above are only for workshop or learning purposes.
 You must change these parameters as best security practice if you intend to deploy this solution in production.

-## Provide Permissions to Hooks

-Before proceeding with deployment of infra, you must provide permissions to the `azd-hooks` to make them executable and perform the necessary actions.

-!!! info "Azd hooks for custom workflow"

-    `azd-hooks` are configurable scripts defined in `azure.yaml` file that run automatically before or after key lifecycle events like provision, build, deploy etc. allowing you to insert custom logic into your `azd` workflow.

-    You can apply hooks globally or per-service, supporting execution on multiple environments like posix, Windows.

-### Permissions for Windows

-1. Execute this command to grant the permissions to the current session to be able to execute `pwsh` scripts located in the `azd-hooks` directory.

-    ```pwsh
-    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
-    ```

-### Permissions for Unix-like Environment

-1. If you are using unix-like environment such as (WSL, Cygwin, MinGW etc.) on Windows, execute the following command to grant permissions to the current session for execution of scripts.

-    ```bash
-    pwsh -NoProfile -Command "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass"
-    ```

-### Permissions for Linux/macOS

-1. If the OS that you are working with is Linux or macOS, then in order to provide permissions to `azd-hooks` scripts, execute the following commands to make the scripts executable.

-    ```bash
-    sudo chmod +x azd-hooks/predeploy.sh
-    sudo chmod +x azd-hooks/preprovision.sh
-    sudo chmod +x azd-hooks/postprovision.sh
-    ```

 ## Provision Azure Resource Without Apps Deployment